manadart/Enflow/README.md

 var isEligible = salaryRaiseRule.IsSatified(someEmployee);

-// A rule can also be used to filter an IQueryable via the Predicate property.
+// A rule can also be used to filter an IQueryable via the Predicate property. var eligibleEmployees = Employees.Where(salaryRaiseRule.Predicate);

-// This can be used to apply a where clause in Linq-to-Entity. var eligibleEmployees = db.Employees.Where(salaryRaiseRule.Predicate.Compile());
+// Just compile the predicate to get a Func<T, bool> for filtering IEnumerable. var eligibleEmployees = Employees.Where(salaryRaiseRule.Predicate.Compile());
 ```

 ### Workflows